HyunsolChoi/Hyunsol/content/en/blog/youtube searching/index.md

 ## Result

 This allows users to search for videos from their desired country in the language of their choice, without being limited by their own country.

-Here is images of the report in korean.